 - Travel to Alaska from Washington is common and should not present a problem.
 Hand guns will not be allowed!

-5. Once the form is processed you will be required to pay $25 Canadian.
-Most border crossings accept credit cards.
+6. Once the form is processed you will be required to pay $25 Canadian.
+Border crossings accept credit cards.
 Your credit card company will handle the exchange rate automatically.
-Using a credit card in Canada normally results in the best exchange rate.
+The registration is good for 60 days.

 [Top]